tardate/LittleArduinoProjects/Electronics101/Oscillators/SchmittOscillator/README.md

 This is particular to the LS (low-power Schottky) version of the 7414.
 To oscillate at all, R values must be kept between 100Ω and 1kΩ, and C between 1nF and 1000µF.

-Apparently 74HC14 has a duty cycle more like 50% and can handle higher values of R (but I don't have one handly to test).
+Apparently 74HC14 has a duty cycle more like 50% and can handle higher values of R (but I don't have one handy to test).

 See [Schmitt Waveform Generators](http://www.electronics-tutorials.ws/waveforms/generators.html) for more, and [Circuit Properties of LS and HC Digital Logic](http://mysite.du.edu/~etuttle/electron/elect13.htm) for comparison of LS and HC characteristics.